 You must obtain approval to audit within the first four weeks for full semester courses or within the first two weeks for courses scheduled less than a full semester or you will receive a grade.
 Audited courses carry no academic credit but count towards billable hours.
 Form available here

 Students who needs to change their address must notify the Office of the Registrar by completing the online form for change of address or submitting to the Office of the Registrar the filled paper copy of the form.
 Change of name can only done by completing the Change of Name / Address paper form and submitting it to the Office of the Registrar.

 A student who desires to change his/her major from one department to another department must complete the appropriate form which is available in the office of the chairman of the new department.

-If you qualify for more than one degree, e.g., both a bachelor of arts and a bachelor of science, you must notify the Registrar's Office as to which degree you wish to receive at commencement.
+If a student qualifies for more than one degree, e.g., both a Bachelor of Arts and a Bachelor of Science, the student must notify the Registrar's Office as to which degree to receive at commencement.

-You are advised to exercise caution in selecting more than one major because the requirements you must meet for two majors will limit your ability to take elective courses.
+Students are advised to exercise caution in selecting more than one major because the requirements to meet two majors will limit the ability to take elective courses.

-You are responsible for fulfilling the requirements of both majors as well as any special general education.
+Students are responsible for fulfilling the requirements of both majors as well as any special general education requirements in the majors.

 To receive an incomplete grade in a class, the student must request that grade from the instructor in writing on a form available at the Registrar's Office and from department secretaries.
 Incomplete grades must be made up within six weeks of the start of the semester the student is next in attendance or within one year if the student does not return.
 If the incomplete is not replaced by a grade by the instructor, it automatically becomes an "F" or the minimum grade approved by the instructor.
 Incompletes may not be removed by repeating the course.
 If it is your graduating semester all INC grades must be in the registrar's office by the third week after the semester ends.